oguzzbulutt/oguzzbulutt/README.md

-- 👋 Hi, I’m @oguzzbulutt, im student of Management Information Systems 3/4
+- 👋 Hi, I’m @oguzzbulutt, im a final year student at Management Information Systems department
-- 👀 I’m interested in database, data analyse, data visualization and data science.
+- 👀 I’m interested in Data, Data Analysis, Data Visualization and Data Science.
-- 🌱 I’m currently learning Web Scraping with python for Data science
+- 🌱 I’m currently learning Data Science with Python

 <!---
 oguzzbulutt/oguzzbulutt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.